diverta/kuroco-sdk/README.md

 ### Generates TS/JS sourcecodes

 `kuroco generate` can provides TypeScript/JavaScript sourcecodes refered to the openapi definition in Kuroco also you can use your any apps.
+you can select which type you needed with `-l or --language` option (default TypeScript).

 ```
-kuroco generate
+kuroco generate -l javascript
 ```

 #### Authentication handler